Robo3D/User-Manuals/docs/source/R1Plus/maintenance/index.rst

 Lubricating the axis
 -----

 Make sure you periodically lubricate all the rods including the two Z-Axis lead screws.
 This will ensure that your printer can move seamlessly.
-To do so, just apply a tiny amount of the included lubricant on each of the rods.
+To do so, apply a small amount of the included lubricant on each of the rods.
 And slide the X and Y Axes across their entire range of motion to lubricate the rods.

 .. image:: images/lube.gif
    :alt: lube